dakrone/cheshire/README.md

   (-2^31 to (2^31 - 1))</del>
 - <del>handle encoding java.sql.Timestamp the same as
   java.util.Date</del>
+- <del>add benchmarking</del>
+- get criterium benchmarking ignored for 1.2.1 lein-multi tests (probably requires lein2 to come out first for profiles)
 - make it as fast as possible (ongoing)

 ## License
 Release under the MIT license.
 See LICENSE for the full license.

 ## Thanks
-Thanks go to Mark McGranaghan for allowing me to look at the clj-json code to get started on this and Jim Duey for the name. :)
+Thanks go to Mark McGranaghan for clj-json and Jim Duey for the name suggestion. :)